7 people are interested

 This volunteer may be asked to assist a student with a specific English need (e.g. pronunciation, reading, writing practice for the citizenship exam, normal conversation etc.)

 Teachers can provide some materials to help the student practice.
 You will not be expected to procure books or materials, although you are welcome to collaborate with the teacher if you have materials you believe could be supportive.

 We are currently onboarding volunteers to tutor adult ESL students in person at our location at 1537 Alton Street, Aurora, CO.

 Volunteers are able to determine their schedules and how many hours they would like to teach, but we do ask that volunteers commit to at least ten weeks for at least one class time or one-on-one session per week.
 Generally, tutors choose a regular time slot (or slots) weekly and maintain that schedule for the duration of their time with us.
 You are free to offer one hour a week or several!
 Days, afternoons, evenings, and weekends are all in demand.

-CONTACT: Heidi Burgess at email@example.com.
-Do not apply on this website; please apply directly with Heidi Burgess.
+CONTACT: Heather Morgan at firstname.lastname@example.org.
+Do not apply on this website; please apply directly with Heather Morgan.

 About Asian Pacific Development Center